Moving from Drift (Salesloft)

 Most teams start with:

-Then they refine the rest over time.
+Then refine the rest over time.

 Ready to make the switch?